chuckcscccl/rustlr/chapter1.md

 The following symbols should also NOT be used as non-terminals in your grammar:

 >     START valuetype absyntype grammarname resync resynch topsym errsym
->     nonterminal terminal nonterminals terminals flexname lexname typedterminal
+>     nonterminal terminal nonterminals terminals lexvalue lexname typedterminal
->     left right externtype externaltype lifetime
+>     left right externtype externaltype lifetime lexattribute

 For example, if ":" is to be one of the terminal symbols of your language, then you should call it something like COLON inside the